 After graduation from this program

 Once in graduate school for art therapy, some programs also prepare students to apply for licensure as a professional counselor.
 Art therapists can find employment in a variety of areas including senior centers, hospitals, mental health centers, special education programs, veteran services and penal institutions.
-An art therapist is trained to use the creative art processes of making art to improve the mental, physical, and emotional well-being of all age groups.
+An art therapist is trained to use the creative art processes of making art to improve the mental, physical and emotional well-being of people in all age groups.
 Certified practitioners integrate the fields of human development and visual art (painting, drawing, sculpting, etc.) with current theories and models of counseling.
 The American Art Therapy Association (APTA) website provides students with a list of accredited art therapy graduate programs in the United States.

 How can I be a strong candidate for graduate study in Art Therapy school?